Reconstruction on Trees and Low-Degree Polynomials: Introduction

 \paragraph{Noise robustness and learning parities.} It was shown in \cite{janson2004robust} that the KS threshold is sharp for \emph{robust reconstruction}, where we recall from above that (by definition) robust reconstruction on the $d$-ary tree with channel $M$ is possible if \emph{for all} noise levels $\epsilon \in (0,1)$, $\epsilon$-noisy reconstruction is possible.

-At first glance, this appears similar to the notion in the low-degree polynomials literature that the model of interest should be \emph{slightly noisy}, mostly to rule out the example of learning parities (which can be solved in the noiseless setting by Gaussian elimination, but not when there is noise).
-Actually, the two notions are quite different: the aforementioned robust reconstruction result only shows that reconstruction becomes impossible for large noise levels $\epsilon > \epsilon_*$ above a critical threshold $\epsilon_*$, whereas for small (but fixed) $\epsilon > 0$ the $\epsilon$-noisy reconstruction problem often \emph{remains solvable} --- see Theorem~\ref{thm:noise-robust-reconstruction} below.
-Also, we emphasize that our examples are fundamentally different in nature to the parity example: (1) for the multi-sample unknown tree version of our model, we showed that the problem is solvable with an SQ oracle whereas parities are well-known to be hard for SQ \cite{blum2003noise}, (2) relatedly, the algorithms which solve our problems are not ``algebraic'' in nature, and (3) we showed that our results hold irrespective of adding a small amount of noise to the model, whereas learning parities with any constant amount of noise is conjecturally hard \cite{valiant2012finding}.
+At first glance, this appears similar to the idea in the low-degree polynomials literature that the model should be \emph{slightly noisy} to rule out the example of learning parities (which can be solved in the noiseless setting by Gaussian elimination, but not when there is noise).
+In fact the two notions are quite different: the robust reconstruction result shows that reconstruction becomes impossible for \emph{large noise levels} $\epsilon > \epsilon_*$ above a critical threshold $\epsilon_*$, whereas for small (but fixed) $\epsilon > 0$ the $\epsilon$-noisy reconstruction problem often \emph{remains solvable} --- see Theorem~\ref{thm:noise-robust-reconstruction-intro}.
+Our examples are fundamentally different to the parity example: (1) for the unknown tree version of our model, we showed that the problem is solvable with an SQ oracle whereas parities are well-known to be hard for SQ \cite{blum2003noise}, (2) relatedly, the algorithms which solve our problems are not ``algebraic'' in nature, and (3) our results hold irrespective of adding a small amount of noise, whereas learning parities with any constant amount of noise is conjecturally hard \cite{valiant2012finding}.
 Altogether, we can think of these results as suggesting a new, more nuanced picture of low degree vs. robustness to noise.
 Whereas before the main dichotomy in the computational complexity of inference literature has been between zero noise and any noise, in our model reconstruction algorithms such as BP can tolerate a small amount of noise, but fail when the noise level crosses some critical threshold.
 At least in our setting with $|\lambda_2(M)| = 0$, low-degree polynomials appear to capture the latter ``large noise'' behavior instead of the ``small noise'' difficulty of the problem.